Norm Anchors Make Model Edits Last: Experimental Setup and Implement Details

 \subsubsection{WikiBigEdit Metrics}

 On \textsc{WikiBigEdit}, the evaluation is accuracy-based on question--answer prompts.
-For each edit instance $i$, let $(s_i,r_i)$ denote the update query, and $o_i$ the desired post-edit target output.
+Let $(s_i,r_i)$ denote the update query for edit instance $i$, and $o_i$ the desired post-edit target output.
 We use $N((s_i,r_i))$ to denote a set of generalization queries (e.g., rephrases/persona variants), and $O((s_i,r_i))$ to denote a set of locality probes paired with edit $i$, whose answers should remain unchanged (denoted by $o_i^{c}$).

 \paragraph{ES (Edit Success).} We measure edit success as the average top-1 accuracy on the update queries:

 \paragraph{GS (Generalization Success).} Generalization evaluates whether the edit transfers to the associated generalization set $N((s_i,r_i))$: